Here is a question someone asked me that’s like many I’ve been asked.

 The photos and conversations on hookup sites often reinforce the idea that anal sex that feels great is effortless.

 People only upload their best selfies.
 It’s hard to capture the preparation, communication and relaxation necessary for good anal sex in photos.

 On many discussion forums or in their profiles, many people who talk about anal sex want to insert large penises or toys.
 Take this with a grain of salt, since many of these people have not actually done so successfully.
 Or they may have done so but only painfully.

 Many even believe incorrectly that pain is a necessary part of bottoming for anal sex.
 It’s not.

 Good anal sex might include a moment of mild discomfort, with an emphasis on brief and mild.
 It never needs to be painful.

 Whether you are straight, bisexual or gay and whatever your gender, you will find plenty of tops (givers or insertive partners) with expectations about anal sex that are completely unrealistic.
 Usually this is due to ignorance and sometimes selfishness.

-Often such people have never been on receiving end of anal play.
-Their attitude would like change quickly if they were.
+Often such people have never been on the receiving end of anal play.
+Their attitude would likely change quickly if they were.